wp-plugins/simple-history/readme.txt

 - Changed the way the plugin directory was determined.
 Perhaps and hopefully this fixes some problems with multi site and plugin in different locations and stuff like that
 - Style fixes for RTL languages
 - Small fixes here and there, for example changing deprecated WordPress functions to not deprecated
+- Added new filter: simple_history_db_purge_days_interval.
+Hook it to change default clear interval of 60 days.

 = 1.0.9 =
 - Added French translation